Booyahh/linux-basics/Firewal config.md

     INPUT Chains => Any traffic coming from the internet(network) towards your local machine has to go through the input chains.
     OUTPUT Chains => Any traffic going from your local machine to the internet needs to go through the output chains.
-    FORWARD Chains => Any traffic which is coming from the **external network** and going to another network needs to go through the forward chain.
+    FORWARD Chains => Any traffic which is coming from the external network and going to another network needs to go through the forward chain.

-**Chains?**
+**Policies**

-We have three chains(set of rules) which are used to process the traffic:-
+There are three actions which the iptables can perform on the traffic

-    INPUT Chains
+    ACCEPT
-    OUTPUT Chains
+    DROP
-    FORWARD Chains
+    REJECT

 **Examine the case requirements**